 Batch cooking, often on a quiet afternoon, allows me to fill the freezer with ready-made meals.

-Sometimes I make these salmon patties just so I can have this sauce!
-To make this delicious creamy lime sauce for salmon patties, you'll need:
+Sometimes I make these salmon patties just so I can have this creamy lime sauce!
+Here's what you'll need:

 - Greek yogurt